 - GRM courses will be conducted in English, but considering the language proficiency of the students, some parts may be conducted in Japanese. - Due to the balance of the school locations of the enrolled students, there may be a possibility of changing the campus. - For courses conducted in classrooms other than intensive courses, please check the syllabus for the availability of on-demand classes (such as Do Week in the first week).
-If there are no on-demand classes, the course instructor will set a separate schedule.

-- On-site Group Work must be taken concurrently with On-site Group Work Introduction." - If you have already earned credits for 'On-site Group Work' before the AY2024, you cannot register 'On-site Group Work Introduction. - The practical course, 'Introductory Laboratory of Infrastructures' is 4 hours per week.
+If there are no on-demand classes, the course instructor will set a separate schedule. - On-site Group Work must be taken concurrently with On-site Group Work Introduction." - Only the course 'Introductory Laboratory of Infrastructures' is 4 hours per week.
 All other courses are 2 hours per week.